Department Graduate Handbook

 Duration of Funding

-New GAs, University Fellows, and Graduate Enrichment Fellows who enter the combined MA/PhD program (i.e., enter the program with a BA) can expect, under normal circumstances, to receive funding for a total of five academic years (10 semesters) if they meet the standards for retaining their appointments.
+New GAs and fellows who enter the integrated MA/PhD program (i.e., enter the program with a BA) in Autumn 2024 or later can expect, under normal circumstances, to receive funding for a total of six academic years (12 semesters) if they meet the standards for retaining their appointments.

-New GAs, University Fellows, and Graduate Enrichment Fellows who enter the doctoral program (i.e., enter with an MA), can expect, under normal circumstances, to receive funding for a total of four academic years (8 semesters) if they meet the standards for retaining their GA appointments.
+New GAs and fellows who enter the PhD program (i.e., enter with an MA) in Autumn 2024 or later can expect, under normal circumstances, to receive funding for a total of five academic years (10 semesters) if they meet the standards for retaining their GA appointments.

-Multi-year fellowship awardees (e.g., DDUF, DUF, DDGE, DGE) who enter the combined MA/PhD or the doctoral program can expect, under normal circumstances, to receive funding for a total of six academic years (12 semesters), including fellowship years, if they meet the standards for retaining their GA appointments.
+Multi-year fellowship awardees (e.g., DDUF, DUF, or a combination of fellowships) who enter the combined MA/PhD or PhD program in Autumn 2024 or later can expect, under normal circumstances, to receive funding for a total of six academic years (12 semesters), including fellowship years, if they meet the standards for retaining their GA appointments.

-Pending budgetary constraints and the department’s teaching requirements, GAs and Fellows will be eligible to apply for an additional year of GA funding at the end of their normal terms of appointment.
+Pending budgetary constraints and the department’s teaching requirements, GAs and fellows will be eligible to apply for an additional semester or year of GA funding if they have exhausted their guaranteed funding package but are not yet prepared to graduate.
 In recent years, very few of these funding opportunities have been available.

 Summer Term Appointments

 The department normally appoints a limited number of Graduate Associates for summer term appointments.
 These appointments are open only to current GAs.
 A preliminary announcement of openings will be released in the preceding Spring Semester.
-Those interested must fill out an online application form, and applicants will then be ranked for these positions by the Graduate Studies Committee.
-The positions available will be determined by available funds that the needs of the department.
+Those interested must fill out an online application form distributed by the Graduate Studies Coordinator, and applicants will then be ranked for these positions by the Graduate Studies Committee.
+The positions will be determined by available funds in conjunction with the needs of the department.

 Summer Term Tuition and Fee Waiver